Jazzystic/Data-Source-API-Analyst-Test/README.md

 ## Repository Structure

-Data-Source-API-Analyst-Test/
 ├── Content/
-│   ├── api_documentation.md
-│   └── troubleshooting_guide.md
-├── Postman_Collection/
-└── README.md
+│   ├── api_documentation.md # Full explanation of the endpoints tested and how they were used │   └── troubleshooting_guide.md # Notes on error handling and how issues were resolved ├── Postman_Collection/ # (Optional) For any exported test environments or notebooks └── README.md # This file – general overview of the project

 ---